Date enacted or revised:

 - General Education: “This course has been designated as a General Education course and, as such, addresses students’ achievement of this general education competency: [state the competency addressed in the course].”

 - Writing Enriched: “This course has been designated as a Writing Enriched course.
-Students are encouraged to visit the Write to Excellence Center (WTEC).
+Students are encouraged to visit the Write to Excellence Center (WTEC) in Drew Hall, Room 234.
 The WTEC provides writing support for students enrolled in any course at the University.
 Students may seek assistance from trained tutors at any point in the writing process.
 Students are asked to bring assignment instructions along with their work in progress.
 Appointments can be made at mcneese.mywconline.com.”

-- SLOs are specific statements that describe the knowledge, skills, abilities, and attitudes students will develop from the course.
+- Student learning outcomes (SLOs), which describe the knowledge, skills, abilities, and/or attitudes students will develop from the course.

 - Methods of evaluation or grading requirements